 Your Input/Output modules connect controllers to field instruments and need regular attention to maintain accuracy and prevent failures.
 If you're using analog input modules like ABB AI810 units or Honeywell MC-PAIH03 processors, you need periodic calibration checks.

-Your digital I/O modules have different problems - usually relay contacts wearing out or power supply issues.
+Your digital I/O modules have different problems - usually, relay contacts are wearing out or power supply issues.
 You should check contact resistance regularly and test insulation to catch problems before they cause failures.

 If your plant has harsh environments with high heat, corrosive atmosphere, or electrical interference, you should replace I/O modules more often than standard recommendations suggest.